How To Deck Tips

 Before staining a log cabin the logs need to be washed.
 This is typically done with a pressure washer and a mild detergent.
 We recommend using a wood cleaner and no more than 800 psi of water pressure.
 Keep the pressure-washing nozzle far enough away from the logs so you do not fur them up as you clean them.
 Remove all the dirt, grime, and graying from the logs.
 Once the logs are clean but still wet, apply a wood brightener.
 Spray the brightener on the logs and allow it to remain wet for 10-15 minutes before rinsing.

-How to Maintain a Deck Stain by Applying Repeat Coatings
+- How to Maintain a Deck Stain

 - How to Stain a Pine Fence